 - Show where the author’s analysis is incomplete

 Part 3 deals with reading different types books.
 Most of this section can be skimmed and returned to before reading a particular category of book.

 Of note is the chapter on reading current events.
 Questions to ask:

 - What does the author want to prove?

-- Does he really know what he is talking about?
+- Does they really know what they are talking about?

 Syntopical Reading is the act of reading many books on a subject.
 There are two requirements:

 - Knowing more than one book is pertinent to a subject